reelyactive/starling/README.md

 Emulator of wireless device transmissions in the IoT
 ----------------------------------------------------

-__starling__ is an emulator of decoded wireless device transmissions.
+__starling__ is an emulator of decoded wireless device transmissions, providing a stream of [raddec](https://github.com/reelyactive/raddec) objects.

 Installation